kodymoodley/defeasibleinferenceplatform/README.md

 1. If Protégé is open, close it.

-2. Copy net.za.cair.dip-${version}.jar, in the [releases](https://github.com/kodymoodley/defeasibleinferenceplatform/releases) section of this repository, to the `plugins/` subdirectory of your Protégé Desktop installation.
+2. Copy `net.za.cair.dip-${version}.jar`, in the [releases](https://github.com/kodymoodley/defeasibleinferenceplatform/releases) section of this repository, to the `plugins/` subdirectory of your Protégé Desktop installation.

 3. **Optional:** if you would like to add a button to subclass axioms in Protégé allowing you to automatically toggle axioms to be defeasible, replace `protege-editor-owl.jar` in the `bundles/` directory of your Protégé Desktop installation with the version in the [releases](https://github.com/kodymoodley/defeasibleinferenceplatform/releases) section of this repository.
 Backup the original `protege-editor-owl.jar` so you can revert back to it if you encounter any issues with the new file.